IBM 5120: Description

 For its usability features and appearance, the IBM 5120 was recognized with two major industrial design awards and described with terms such as "clean, well thought out"; "subtle detailing shows great care in execution"; and "looks like quality.

 IBM did not offer a LAN or hard disk drive for these systems.
 However, in 1981, Hal Prewitt, founder of Core International, Inc, invented and marketed the world's first and only hard disk subsystems and "CoreNet", a LAN used to share programs and data for the IBM 5110 and 5120 systems.
-In 1984, Core introduced PC51, software that allowed 5100 Series computer programs written in BASIC to run unmodified on the IBM PC and compatibles under PC DOS and share programs and data on CoreNet, the LAN for all these models.
+In 1984, Core introduced PC51, software that ran unmodified 5100 Series computer programs written in BASIC on the IBM PC and compatibles under PC DOS and shared programs and data on CoreNet, the LAN for all these models.

+The 5120 was withdrawn from marketing on 10 December 1982.